 Michigan HYTA Eligibility Criteria

 The best way to know if you’re eligible for HYTA status is to talk to a qualified attorney in Michigan familiar with the program.
-They can assess your criminal history and explain your chances of achieving HYTA status.
+They can assess your criminal history and explain your chances of achieving HYTA probation in Michigan.
 You may not receive the status even if you meet the basic criteria, but with a skilled criminal defense attorney by your side, you have the best chance of being granted this life-changing status.

 Note: In some cases, the victim of the crime is consulted about the proposed special sentencing.